wduquette/eras/vault/eras/Eras Vision.md

 - Timelines with point events, dependent events, spans, etc., as in Aeon, which can be displayed using any desired era.

-## The Base Era
+## The Standard Era

-The base era includes:
+The standard era includes:

 - A name, e.g., AD
 - A division of the year into months with numbered days.